 Yosemite Conservancy is monitoring developments related to the COVID-19 (coronavirus) pandemic.
 We’ll update this page with information about changes to our programs and operations.
 In making these decisions, we are following recommendations from federal, state and local officials.

 Yosemite National Park is open.
-Please visit nps.gov/yose for the latest information on the park’s response to COVID-19 and how it might affect your trip.
+Please visit nps.gov/yose for the latest information on current conditions and on the park’s response to COVID-19.

 In general, for information on…